New Accessibility Act: Key Changes for E-shops and Digital Services

 The law will come into effect on June 28, 2025.

 However, if someone enters into a service contract before this date, then this contract is governed by the old rules until its termination.
-No later than June 28, 2030.
+But no later than June 28, 2030.

-• Understandable and accessible content – to ensure the text is fully usable for screen readers.
+• Understandable and accessible content – so that the text is fully usable for screen readers.

 • Sufficient color contrast – ensures that the text is readable and visually pleasing.